Making a Comeback After a Fall

 Law 1: Embrace Challenges

-The moral of the story is: Life is hard.
-Sometimes the only way out of an unpleasant situation is to accept some temporary discomfort while you do whatever it takes to better position yourself.
-No matter how bleak things get, there’s always something you can do to make life better.
-The important thing is taking action to change your circumstances, rather than trying to numb your pain while keeping it the same.
-Trying to numb your pain doesn’t actually solve the problem.
-You remain stuck in the same dark place, becoming more and more dependent on addictive habits to cope.
-The longer you procrastinate the work that needs to be done, the more you feel incapable of handling life sober.
-You lose your power and freedom to control yourself and your destiny.
-Therefore, do the opposite.
+The important thing is to take action and do what you can to change your circumstances, rather than trying to numb your pain while keeping everything the same.
+You don’t want to remain stuck in the same old dark place, becoming more and more dependent on addictive habits to cope.
+Because the longer you procrastinate the work that needs to be done, the more daunting it seems, and the more you feel incapable of handling life sober.
+You lose your power to control yourself and your destiny.
+Instead, do the opposite.
 Accept your pain and face your challenges head-on, so that you can build your self-confidence and make life better.
+No matter how hard things get, there’s always something you can do to make life better.

-Self-sabotage is when you act like you’re committed to recovery while simultaneously making choices that indirectly lead to relapse.
 There are two main types of self-sabotage—one that begins with the senses, and one that begins with the mind.
 Now, let’s take a look at both.

 One of the smartest things you can do in recovery is to anticipate your own impulsivity.
 Don’t wait until you feel overwhelmed to start thinking clearly—by then, it’s often too late.
 You already know your patterns.
 You know the places, times, and moods that make you more likely to crumble.
 So instead of assuming you’ll always have the determination to resist, take protective measures ahead of time.
+Know and respect your limits.
 Create distance between you and your temptations, place barriers in the way, and add friction into the process of relapse, so that you can’t “accidentally” stumble across the very thing you're trying to quit.
 At the same time, make it as easier to engage in important activities, placing all the tools within your reach, removing obstacles, and making the process as streamlined as possible.
 You don’t have to be perfect in your determination when you create an environment that protects your future self from reckless moments.
 Of course, these changes won’t solve everything.
 But they give a fighting chance.
 Strength isn’t always about saying no—it’s also about setting yourself up to make it easier to say yes to what truly matters.

 Sometimes, self-sabotage begins on a mental or emotional level—where you disturb your mind on purpose, realizing intuitively that it will trigger desires for escape.
 You might dwell on resentful thoughts, feeling sorry for yourself and reasoning that you don’t deserve to suffer this way, and justifying a splurge to make yourself feel better.
 You might obsess over the “evilness” of addiction in a way that keeps your mind focused on it, until your adverse thoughts turn into desire.
 Whatever form this self-sabotage might take, disturbing your own mind is a strategy where you pursue a relapse indirectly while trying to avoid responsibility for your choices.